biojava/biojava.github.io/_wikis/BioJava:Tutorial:Changeability_examples.md

 ---------------------------------

-To render a distribution as a pie-chart, we need a custom sub-class of JComponent.
+To render a distribution as a pie-chart, we need a custom sub-class of `JComponent`.
 It will have to respond to changes in the distribution and consistently paint itself on the screen.
 Here is the state it will need.

     class Pie extends JComponent {